ARadRareness/reddit-explorer/README.md

 # Reddit Explorer

-A desktop application built with PySide6 that allows users to browse and save Reddit posts from their favorite subreddits.
+An AI-enhanced desktop application built with PySide6 that allows users to browse and save Reddit posts from their favorite subreddits.

 ## Features